 A typical vehicle jack might lift only 12 to 14 inches.
 This is rarely high enough for an SUV or a truck since these vehicles often require to be lifted to heights over 16 inches.
 However, keep in mind that all vehicles are different.
 Bottle jacks tend to have a bit more height than a floor jack or a scissor jack, so that might be something to keep in mind.

 The saddle of a jack is the portion that touches the vehicle.
 On floor and bottle jacks, these are typically round.
 On scissor jacks, they tend to be square.

 Trucks and SUVs often use body-on-frame construction, which means there is still a large steel frame running the length of the vehicle (as opposed to modern cars, which use unibody construction).
 For that reason, the frame is often the best place to lift a vehicle, so saddle size isn’t always a big deal.
 The frame does most of the work.

 But when it comes to placing a jack on a control arm or suspension component, a larger saddle size (up to 3 or 4 inches) might provide a more stable platform for lifting the vehicle.

 A typical truck weighs between 5,000 and 7,000 pounds, or between 2.5 tons and 3.5 tons.
 But that doesn’t necessarily mean a 2.5-ton or a 3.5-ton lift is necessary.
 Jacks lift only one corner (at most, one half) of the vehicle at a time, so they’re never experiencing the full weight of the vehicle.

 However, because these are heavy vehicles, it’s best to err on the side of caution.
-Looking for a heavy-duty floor jack with a 3-, 4-, or 5-ton capacity will ensure you’re always able to lift the vehicle when needed, and you won’t have to worry about taking a jack past its capacity.
+Looking for a heavy-duty floor jack with a 3-, 4-, or 5-ton lifting capacity will ensure you’re always able to lift the vehicle when needed, and you won’t have to worry about taking a jack past its lifting capacity.